For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Shopping when you're hungry

-It may seem like a money-savvy idea to hold out until the cupboards are bare, but remember: "you're not you when you're hungry".
+It may seem like a money-savvy idea to hold out until the cupboards are bare, but remember: "You're not you when you're hungry".

 Shopping on an empty stomach will lead to impulse buys and overspending on more things than you really need.